Actify

 Friday lunch or shift overlap

-Organize a 30-minute challenge that gives floor workers home-field advantage: box stacking relay, forklift skills course (safety-compliant, of course), product knowledge trivia, or warehouse scavenger hunt.
+Run a 30-minute challenge where floor workers have home-field advantage: box stacking relay, forklift skills course (safety-compliant), product knowledge trivia, or a warehouse scavenger hunt.
 Invite office staff to compete.
-This is the single most powerful activity for breaking down the floor-office divide because it flips the usual power dynamic — floor workers are the experts, office workers are the amateurs.
-Management participating (and losing) builds more goodwill than any speech.
+Floor workers are the experts; office workers are the amateurs.
+Management participating (and usually losing) builds more goodwill than any town hall ever has.

 Posted in break room + emailed to office

-FLOOR vs. OFFICE -- This Friday What: [Challenge description] When: [Time] (during lunch / shift overlap) Where: [Location on the floor] Who: Everyone's invited.
+FLOOR vs. OFFICE — This Friday What: [Challenge description] When: [Time] — during lunch / shift overlap Where: [Location on the floor] Who: Everyone's welcome.
 Floor teams vs. office teams.
-Fair warning to the office crew: this is OUR turf.
+Fair warning to the office crew: this is our turf.
 Bragging rights (and [prize]) on the line.

 Get at least one senior leader (plant manager, VP) to participate on the office team.
 When floor workers see leadership willing to look silly on their turf, it signals respect more than any town hall ever could.